 Primed for action in 2021: Roger, John, Simon and Nick

-❚ THIS WEEK AND NEXT Duran Duran talk in depth to super-fan Claudia Winkleman about their biggest hits and best-loved tracks, to celebrate 40 years together as a band.
+❚ NEXT MONTH Duran Duran talk in depth to super-fan Claudia Winkleman about their biggest hits and best-loved tracks, to celebrate 40 years together as a band.
 Each member of the group reveals secrets about the songs and Simon Le Bon gives a rare insight behind the lyrics that he has penned.
 The guys take us through their catalogue along with chat from Mark Ronson, Nile Rodgers and more.
-Tune into BBC Radio 2 on Saturday 10 April at 9pm and again Saturday 17th for another hour’s worth.
+Tune into BBC Radio 2 on Saturday 8 May at 9pm and again Saturday 15th for another hour’s worth.

 Duran Duran was formed in Birmingham by keyboardist Nick Rhodes and bassist John Taylor in 1978 and in 1980 happily joined the New Romantic Scene.
 The group have sold over 100 million records and have had over 14 singles in the UK Top 10.
 They recently dropped a tribute cover of David Bowie’s Five Years with Mike Garson on piano, none of them looking a day over whateva.